s24279-pj/NAI-73c-MSzJWi/Zjazd3/README.md

 ```

 ## Examples
-Here is example of how the system works:
+Here are some examples of how the system works:

 ### Example: Similarity Scores
+1. Example